Complete Bhutan

 Day 08

-Breakfast at the lodge followed by transfer to the local airport of Bumthang, for a 45 minute domestic flight to the Paro valley.
+Transfer to the Bumthang local airport, for a 45 minutes domestic flight to Paro valley.

 Upon our arrival to Paro, we will cross the entire valley until we reach our accommodation in the exclusive Lodge Amankora Paro that has a spectacular location in a lush pine forest.
 Lunch included at the lodge.